 This WebSDR system is located near Corinne, Utah, about 80 miles (94km) north of Salt Lake City and about 14 miles (23km) east of the Golden Spike National Historic Site.

-This WebSDR system now offers coverage on all U.S. amateur HF and MF bands as well as the bottom 1 MHz of 6 meters and all of 2 meters along with several shortwave broadcast bands - see the Technical Info page for more details.
+This WebSDR system has coverage on all U.S. amateur HF and MF bands, 2 meters, the bottom 1 MHz of 6 meters, and several shortwave broadcast bands - see the Technical Info page for more details.

 2 Meter coverage: The 2 meter receivers use a preamp and a 5 element Yagi pointed (more or less) south, allowing reception of many repeaters and stations in the Salt Lake, Davis, Weber and Box Elder and nearby counties which includes the area from Salt Lake to north of Brigham City.